Sajidsk7952/Api_project/README.md

 day2: created an responsive navbar with navLinks from react router dom and completed home page and implemented marquee effect

-day3: created an exercise page using react router dom and fetched data from exercise db api's endpoints and also utilized advance features of == loaders in react router dom == which is avaliable in router v6 and tlized them to get data from == api's ==
+day3: created an exercise page using react router dom and fetched data from exercise db api's endpoints and also utilized advance features of <mark >loaders in react router dom</mark> which is avaliable in router v6 and tlized them to get data from == api's ==

 day4: Created an variety of == exercise Category == and added images for their background and given the title of category and styled those titles as strokes